+2023 Peer Group

-2022 Peer Group
+Peer Group Selection Criteria

-Peer Group Selection Criteria Global Industry Classification Standard Code Trailing 12-Months Revenue Range Market Capitalization Range Semiconductor - 45301020 and Semiconductor equipment - 45301010 \$300 million - \$2 billion (0.4x to 2.5x) \$900 million - \$9 billion (0.3x to 3x)
+Global Industry Classification Standard Code Market Capitalization Range

+Semiconductor - 45301020 and Semiconductor equipment - 45301010 \$200 million - \$3 billion (0.4x to 2.5x) \$900 million - \$9 billion (0.3x to 3x)

-Selected Peer Group Advanced Energy Industries MACOM Technology Solutions Silicon Laboratories Axcelis Technologies MaxLinear Ultra Clean Holdings CMC Materials MKS Instruments Veeco Instruments Coherent National Instruments Viavi Solutions Cohu Onto Innovation XPeri Entegris Photronics Ichor Semtech
+Selected Peer Group

+Advanced Energy Industries MACOM Technology Solutions Silicon Laboratories

+Axcelis Technologies MKS Instruments Ultra Clean Holdings

+Cohu National Instruments Veeco Instruments

+Entegris Onto Innovation Viavi Solutions

+lchor Photronics XPeri

+Lattice Semiconductor Power Integrations

+MaxLinear Semtech

 In selecting the specific companies, the Compensation Committee considered the objective criteria, whether the company was considered a peer by various institutional advisors, such as Institutional Shareholder Services (ISS) and Glass Lewis, as well as whether the company considered FormFactor a peer.
-For the 2022 peer group, FormFactor's revenue was at the 32nd percentile against the peer group with a market capitalization falling at the 39th percentile at the time that the group was approved.
+For the 2023 peer group, FormFactor's revenue was at the 30th percentile against the peer group with a market capitalization falling at the 39th percentile at the time that the group was approved.
 The Compensation Committee viewed this group as a balanced group reflective of the compensation policies for companies at a similar business stage that are also competing for executive talent in a similar labor market.